- Experience the energy and artistry of Oslo, Europe's fastest-growing capital

 After breakfast, you'll have the entire day to explore Bergen at your own pace, perhaps taking advantage of any sites or walks you may have missed on your first day.
 Don't miss a ride on the Fløibanen funicular (or hike the trail on foot) to the top of Mount Fløyen—one of Bergen's seven peaks—for the best views of the city.
 Take a leisurely stroll back down the path while discovering hidden troll sculptures along the way.

 In the afternoon, consider visiting some of the city's fascinating museums, which include:

-Old Bergen (Gamle Bergen): a historic reconstruction of Bergen from the 18th century.
+- Old Bergen (Gamle Bergen): historical reconstruction of Bergen from the 18th century.

-Bergenhus Fortress Museum: charts the military history of Norway, with exhibitions on historical wars, WW2, and modern warfare.
+- Bergenhus Fortress Museum: charts the military history of Norway, with exhibitions on historical wars, World War II, and modern warfare.

 - Magic Ice Bar: ice-art gallery with sculptures inspired by famous works by Norwegian and international artists, all carved from crystal clear ice.